ebbeli/Bluetooth-Pairing-Fix---Dual-Boot/readme.md

+# Script to fix dual boot pairing problem with headphones

 Script for finding bluetooth key for dual boot machine with Linux & Windows.

+Find adapters BT-key for windows and use it with Linux.

+Pairing problems cause is same adapter and device, but different OS/software.

 Works with Bluetooth headphones.
 Not sure about anything else.